-Each secondary network has a group of participating acute-care hospitals, ancillary providers and practitioners.
+Each secondary network has a group of participating acute-care Hospitals, ancillary providers and practitioners.
 The secondary network logo that appears on the back of your health ID card lets the provider know that you qualify for a discount.
 Providers within the secondary network agree to accept the discounted amount as the total eligible charge and will not bill the discount.

 Benefits for visits to secondary network providers are paid at the out-of-network level.
-You are not responsible for balances above the discounted charge for covered services; however, you are responsible to pay any part of the discounted amount that is applied to your out-of-network deductible and coinsurance.
+You are not responsible for balances above the discounted charge for covered services; however, you must pay any part of the discounted amount that is applied to your out-of-network Deductible and Coinsurance.

 Note: The Plan will pay the lesser of the secondary network discounted amount or the R&C rate.
-If the Plan pays the R&C rate, the provider may bill you for the amount above the R&C rate in addition to your out-of-network deductible and coinsurance.
-The explanation of benefits (EOB) you receive from CBA will show either the secondary network discount or the R&C rate.
+If the Plan pays the R&C rate, the provider may bill you for the amount above the R&C rate in addition to your out-of-network Deductible and Coinsurance.
+The EOB you receive from CBA will show either the secondary network discount or the R&C rate.